 In a country like Guatemala, there are no safety nets like welfare, food stamps, free healthcare services for the poor… So when a woman is abandoned by an abusive, alcoholic husband, life gets even harder.
 Not only must she face the emotional pain of rejection, she must somehow survive and care for her children.
 Does she leave her children home alone where they are vulnerable to sexual abuse by neighbors in order to find work?
 Does she beg for food from strangers because no one will give her a job if she must tote young children along?
 How does she care for a sick child when she has no money for even the simplest of medicines to stop a high fever from causing permanent brain damage?
 Even harder than the physical suffering is the sense of abandonment and despair that comes from facing life’s struggles alone.

-Due to poverty, Sandra herself had to drop out of school after the third grade so she feels great compassion for these families.
-She still lives very modestly, having no running water, but she is a real dynamo.
-She helps support her family with a paid “day job”, but meets with each family regularly in the evenings and on weekends.
-She evaluates each new scholarship candidate to ensure her scholarships are going to the neediest girls, buys their needed school supplies, and helps them enroll in school.
+Sandra evaluates each new scholarship candidate to ensure her scholarships are going to the neediest girls, buys their needed school supplies, and helps them enroll in school.
 She continually monitors their progress, advocates for them in the schools, and motivates them to study hard.
 She also provides great emotional support to both the girls and the mothers, as they often confide their problems to her because of their great trust in her.
-She is enormously grateful for the donations that allow her to serve these precious young girls.
+She is enormously grateful for the donations that allow her to serve these precious young children.

 Don’t miss this video!
 You will love meeting some of the families in the scholarship program.
 Just click this link: